FluxML/fluxml.github.io/tutorials/_posts/2021-10-8-dcgan-mnist.md

 This is a beginner level tutorial for generating images of hand-written digits using a [Deep Convolutional Generative Adverserial Network](https://arxiv.org/pdf/1511.06434.pdf) and is largely influenced by the [TensorFlow tutorial on DCGAN](https://www.tensorflow.org/tutorials/generative/dcgan).

 ## What are GANs?
 [Generative Adverserial Neural Netoworks or simply GANs](https://arxiv.org/abs/1406.2661) introduced by Goodfellow et al. is one of the most innovative ideas in modern-day machine learning.
-GANs are used extensively in the field of image and audio processing where it is used to generate high-quality synthetic data that can easily be passed off as real data.
+GANs are used extensively in the field of image and audio processing to generate high-quality synthetic data that can easily be passed off as real data.

 A GAN is composed of two sub-models acting against one another.
 One of the sub-models is a **generator** and the other one is called a **discriminator**.
 The generator can be considered as an artist who draws(generates) new images that look real, whereas the discriminator is a critic who learns to tell real images apart from fakes.

 <img src="/assets/2021-10-8-dcgan-mnist/cat_gan.png">

-The GAN starts off with a generator and discriminator which have very little/no idea about the underlying data.
+The GAN starts off with a generator and discriminator which have very little or no idea about the underlying data.
 During training, the generator progressively becomes better at creating images that look real, while the discriminator becomes better at telling them apart.
 The process reaches equilibrium when the discriminator can no longer distinguish real images from fakes.

 <img src="https://www.tensorflow.org/tutorials/generative/images/gan2.png" width="70%">

-This tutorial demonstrates this process on the MNIST dataset.
+This tutorial demonstrates the usage of GAN's leveraging the MNIST dataset.
 The following animation shows a series of images produced by the generator as it was trained for 25 epochs.
-The images begin as random noise, but over time the images become increasingly similar to handwritten numbers.
+The images begin as random noise, but over time, the images become increasingly similar to handwritten numbers.
 <br><br>
 <p align="center">
 <img src="/assets/2021-10-8-dcgan-mnist/output.gif" align="middle" width="200">